9 Herbs To Start Your Holistic Medicine Cabinet + Healing Tea Recipe

 How to use:

-To treat cuts, scrapes, burns, and bug bites: Apply neat, or for more sensitive skin you may dilute this with one to two drops of carrier oil (Organic Jojoba or coconut oil).
+To treat cuts, scrapes, burns, and bug bites: Apply neat, or for more sensitive skin you may dilute this with one to two drops of a carrier oil (Organic Jojoba or coconut oil).

 **Disclaimer: we would refrain from using this essential oil orally.